 When it was created

-All markers are stored in a project-wide datastore, making them accessible to all team members with appropriate permissions.
-This creates a searchable, collaborative record of key moments, decisions, and observations throughout your production.
+All markers are stored in a project-wide datastore, with visibility controlled by audience settings.
+This creates a searchable, collaborative record of key moments, decisions, and observations that can be shared with specific teams or groups throughout your production.

 Benefits